Chlorophytus/RMoy/README.md

 ## Caveats
 - No knob like the CMoy has, computers and other devices have digital OS volume control.
 Use those.
-- Doesn't fit in an Altoids tin.
+- Doesn't fit in an Altoids tin unless you modify C7.